Section 13 Form 4A: rent increase guide for tenants

 Primary reform statute referenced by these guides for the 2026 private rented sector changes in England. - GOV.UK: assured periodic tenancy rent increases

-Current government guidance for tenants on Form 4A, section 13 rent increases, and First-tier Tribunal challenges. - Citizens Advice: renting privately
+Current government guidance for tenants on Form 4A, section 13 rent increases, and First-tier Tribunal challenges. - Citizens Advice: housing

 Independent advice guidance for private renters, including deposits, rent increases, repairs, eviction, and landlord disputes.